Russian peacekeepers' convoy moves freely along Azerbaijani Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, April 4.
-Convoy of 45 vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+SHUSHA, Azerbaijan, April 6.
+Convoy of one car and six trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.